Neko-Box-Coder/ssGUI/README.md

 ![](./7rsp5l.jpg)

 Joke aside, I just wanted to have a GUI framework that can be:
-- Spined up within minutes with minimum / no configuration
+- Spinned up within minutes with minimum / no configuration
 - Uses C++ STL
 - No restrictions on commercial use
 - Simple, feature rich but not bloated